hnbeck/NikosophyWeb/content/home/about.en.md

   offer = "design concepts,"

 [[services.pos]]
-    offer = "for education an computational psychology"
+    offer = "for gaming and story telling"
 +++

 ## Mission and Vision

-To play is part of human nature.
-Games help us to learn, to explore and to evolve.
-If designes well games can do more than entertain you.
-They can transport knowledge.
-Games can reflect attribures of a character, which makes them suitable for experiments in computer based constructive psychology.
-Thats what my work is all about.
-Own small projects help, to experience my ideas.
+Storyy telling and gaming are the foundation of my work.
+Story telling is my way to develop and to communicate theories and knowledge.
+Games too can transport knowledge.
+But games are also a model of the world.
+To design gaming rules means to model world and dynamics.
+To be exact, games are some kind of story telling where many stories can grow at the same time.
+Both, story telling and gaming is guided by the question "what if..." with the intention, to design and shape things.